sisl/ExpFamilyPCA.jl/paper.md

 # Summary

 Principal component analysis (PCA) [@PCA] is an important tool for compression, interpretability, and denoising that works best when data is continuous, real, and normally distributed.
-Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to accommodate observations from any exponential family, making it well-suited for working with binary, count, and discrete distribution data.`ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first package in any language to support EPCA with multiple distributions.
+Exponential family principal component analysis (EPCA) [@EPCA] generalizes PCA to accommodate observations from any exponential family, making it well-suited for working with binary, count, and discrete distribution data. `ExpFamilyPCA.jl` is the first Julia package [@Julia] to implement EPCA and the first package in any language to support EPCA with multiple distributions.

 # Statement of Need

-`ExpFamilyPCA.jl` is a fast, numerically stable package for compressing, interpreting, and denoising high-dimensional datasets with data from exponential family distributions.
-It supports most common exponential family distributions (§ [Supported Distributions](#supported-distributions)) and includes multiple constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).
+`ExpFamilyPCA.jl` is a fast, numerically stable package for compressing, interpreting, and denoising high-dimensional data from exponential family distributions.
+It includes off-the-shelf models for most common distributions (§ [Supported Distributions](#supported-distributions)) and multiple constructors for custom distributions (§ [Custom Distributions](#supported-distributions)).

-EPCA has been used in reinforcement learning and sequential decision making to efficiently process state uncertainty [@Roy].
-Similar techniques are also used in mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering], suggesting that EPCA may have further applications in signal processing and machine learning.
+EPCA has not been widely adopted due to the lack of general-purpose implementations for multiple distributions, and the limited existing work relies on custom optimization routines that are specific to a single distribution [@Roy, MatlabEPCA].
+This is unfortunate since Bregman-based methods have succeeded in mass spectrometry [@spectrum], ultrasound denoising [@ultrasound], text analysis [@LitReview], and robust clustering [@clustering], indicating EPCA’s broader potential in signal processing and machine learning.

-`ExpFamilyPCA.jl` is the written in Julia.
-Julia uses multiple dispatch which encourages high code reuse and interoperability between packages [@dispatch]. `ExpFamilyPCA.jl` relies on this interoperability and the language's innate support for high-performance scientific computing to support fast symbolic differentiation [@sybolics], optimization [@optim], and numerically stable exponential operations [@stable_exp, @logexp].
+Developing a general EPCA package is challenging, because defining the EPCA objective requires per-distribution implementations, symbolic differentiation, and optimization.In languages like Python and R, these functionalities are provided by specific libraries that use unique atoms, which may not integrate well with other packages.
+In contrast, Julia's support for multiple dispatch promotes high code reuse and package interoperability [@dispatch].
+ExpFamilyPCA.jl leverages these strengths of Julia, along with its innate support for high-performance scientific computing, to enable fast symbolic differentiation [@symbolics], optimization [@optim], and numerically stable exponential operations [@stable_exp].
+This makes it a fast, numerically stable EPCA implementation that supports multiple distributions.

 # Problem Formulation